zthun/works/README.md

 # Description

-ZAuth is a micro application that implements the oauth2 workflow.
+ZAuth is a series of microservices and react components that made it easy for SPA applications to implement an authentication system and answer the question of "Who am I?"